ElenaHBC/The-Vengeful-Wyrm/README.md

 > add APIs with graphs for character: already created a module and a function
 > implement the module in character creation/game
+> write instructions on how to download/install/play game